Sunday September 17th

 30. One dish of apples, any dessert cultivar, five fruits.

-31. One dish of pears, Conference type, five fruits.
+31. One dish of pears, any culinary cultivar, five fruits.

 32. One dish of pears, any other dessert cultivar, five fruits.